eslint/eslint/docs/src/rules/no-useless-computed-key.md

 ## When Not To Use It

 If you don't want to be notified about unnecessary computed property keys, you can safely disable this rule.

+## Version

+This rule was introduced in ESLint 2.9.0.